safellama/plexiglass/README.md

 <a href="https://badge.fury.io/py/plexiglass"><img src="https://badge.fury.io/py/plexiglass.svg" alt="PyPI version" height="18"></a>
 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg" alt="license MIT" height="18"></a>
 </p>
-<p align="center">a PyTorch toolbox for cybersecurity research and testing against adversarial attacks and deepfakes.</p>
+<p align="center">a toolbox for cybersecurity research and testing against adversarial attacks in DNNs and LLMs. </p>

+## TL;DR

+This is a Python research toolbox which supports adversarial testing in DNNs and LLMs.
+We currently support the following frameworks:

+### DNNs
+- torch

+### LLMs
+- openai api
+- cohere api

+Check out the demo.ipynb for examples.
+For development, use make develop.
+Contribute or report issues on the GitHub page.

 ## Installation